Banded Morwong

 Key Features

-- Seven to eight vertical copper-brown bands
+- Seven or eight dark vertical bands across the body

 When You’ll See Them